 Cat teeth cleaning essentials

 Taking it one step at a time is the best way to get your kitty used to the toothbrushing routine.
 Ideally you’ll have introduced your cat to getting their teeth cleaned at a young age.
 If you have an older cat fear not, with a little patience and a consistent routine you’ll be able to get their pearly whites sparkling.
 Put a little toothpaste onto their lips or gums to get them used to the flavour initially.
-Once your cat allows it, place a small amount of toothpaste on your chosen brush and use gentle circular movements on the sides of their teeth.
+Once your cat allows it, it may take a few days, place a small amount of toothpaste on your chosen brush and use gentle circular movements on the sides of their teeth.
 It should take less than a minute to brush your cat’s teeth.

 Keep up this routine for a few weeks, using a little paste and gentle movements every day until your cat becomes used to it and will allow you to brush their teeth regularly, ideally daily.